Back to Home

 Documentation

 Most churches use Softaculous or cPanel Manual installation.
-Both provide full control over your data and integrate seamlessly with existing website hosting.
+Both provide full control and integrate with existing hosting.